- 1. Understand the employer's priorities

 On the day of the interview, the last thing you want is to be stressed about arriving on time.
 Plan your route in advance, considering factors like traffic, parking, or public transportation schedules.
 Aim to arrive at least 15 minutes early.

 If you’re unfamiliar with the area, consider doing a trial run a day or two before the interview.
 This can help you identify any potential issues and feel more relaxed on the day of the interview.
-Arriving early gives you time to compose yourself, review your notes, and observe the office environment before the interview begins.
+Arriving early gives you time to review your notes and get a feel for the office.